 - No glass or window door frontage for checking food while cooking.

-- Temperature not easily adjustable, thus not the best option for slow and low cooking.
+- Temperature is not easily adjustable; thus not the best option for slow and low cooking.

 Top Electric Smokers